 I couldn’t and still can’t believe that these skills are relatively worthless outside a news publishing environment.
 For wizened decision-making ability alone, I’d take a journalist any day.
 Journalists are born salespeople, but with the perceptiveness of psychologists.
 They can understand the complex with little difficulty but also simplify it into an analysis that anyone can understand with ease.

 So in starting a production company that became a motion content agency, I’ve almost subconsciously tried to create something that could employ a few old hacks like myself.
 And I’ve been lucky enough to do so.

-In the process I’ve discovered some interesting skill cross overs.
-Just one example is, that press photographers, make great directors.
+In the process, I’ve discovered some interesting skill cross overs.
+Just one example is, that press photographer, make great directors.
 When you’re trying to position a scene, there’s nothing better than having a press photographer around telling people where to stand, what to do, where to look, etc. The shots always benefit from their skill in knowing exactly what moment they want to capture.

 My business partner, Neal Moore, coming from more of a music, television and drama background, was similarly thinking about the worthiness of artists, like musicians and actors when we set the company up.

 He has always been in my ear about how these professions have just as much right to earn a decent wage, the sort of wage that allows you to buy a house, get married, send your kids to school and provide for your retirement.
 We’re not talking about movie stars here, so it’s not that much to ask.

 But in the current environment, it seems all of us in these creative industries, especially freelancers, have been dealt a pretty rough hand as we move across to digital distribution.
 That’s why, in light of recent events, we’ve decided to formalise our payment policy at Click2View, and in the process, we created a special mark that signifies that we will treat our freelancers and staff decently.